-61 Annex I habitats as listed under the Habitats Directive occur naturally in Ireland.
-40 of these habitats are located in County Wexford.
+There are 61 Annex I habitats listed under the Habitats Directive which occur naturally in Ireland, there are 40 of these habitats located in County Wexford.
 Of the 16 priority habitats listed in the directive that occur in Ireland, nine of these are found in County Wexford.
-According to a report published by the NPWS (2008) all nine of these priority habitats are given bad conservation status at a national level.
+According to a report published by the NPWS (2008) all nine of these priority habitats are given bad conservation status at a national level (See Table 14 for status of habitats in County Wexford).